Do you want to get banned from driving?

 Do you want to pay a hefty driving fine?

-Do you want to spend a night (or longer) in the cells?
+Do you want to spend a night (or longer) in the cells or camper life?

 No, of course you don’t, but if you commit to bad driving habits, the chances of you getting pulled over by the police are high.
 Sure, we all make mistakes sometimes, and good traffic stop etiquette may get you out of too much trouble – check here to learn more – but to avoid the risk of a fine, ban, or a prison sentence, you really do need to curb those driving habits that are either stupid, illegal, or a mix of the two.